-13. In the Playback toolbar, click on the > Play button to preview your animation.
+13. In the Playback toolbar, click on the \blacktriangleright Play button to preview your animation.

-If you animate layers on the Z axis, you may want to preview your animations from the Top, Side or Perspective views during playback.
+If your scene has 3D objects, or if you animate layers on the Z axis, you may want to preview your animations from the Top, Side or Perspective views during playback.
 However, playback is disabled by default in those view.
 To enable them, from the top menu, select Play > Enable Playback > Top View, Side View or Perspective View.